 From right to left, across the rows, top to bottom:

-2. Lockdowns prevent people from meeting one another.
-Therefore, independent nature walks become popular even on weekdays.
+- Lockdowns prevent people from meeting one another.
+Independent nature walks became popular even on weekdays.

-3. The absence of school promotes creativity.
-Parents develop, invent, and adopt creative activities for children.
+- The absence of school promoted creativity.
+Parents developed, invented, and adopted creative activities for children.

-4. Nature bursts forth and flourishes in full force after months of human retreat.
+- Nature burst forth and flourished in full force after months of human retreat.

-5. Lockdown prevents people from celebrating Passover Seder as in previous years, and the nuclear family creates an intimate and new version of the holiday.
+- Lockdown prevented people from celebrating Passover Seder as in previous years, and the nuclear family created an intimate and new version of the holiday.

-6. Staying at home and in private yards leads children to discover new possibilities in their immediate surroundings.
+- Staying at home and in private yards led children to discover new possibilities in their immediate surroundings.

-7. Zoom becomes the main “living environment” for humans, young and old.
-New and creative possibilities for using the tool are discovered and invented daily.
+- Zoom became the main “living environment” for humans, young and old.
+New and creative possibilities for using the tool are still being discovered and invented daily.

-8. Unique and diverse designs of COVID masks become an important part of the fashion landscape.
+- Unique and diverse designs of COVID masks became an important part of the fashion landscape.

 COVID-19, had never been here before.
 It surprised us (En#0), then integrated into our life process (En#2), and brought about transformations in many aspects of our lives (En#3).